Job interview: Types

 There are many types of interviews that organizations can conduct.
 What is the same across all interview types, however, is the idea of interview structure.
 How much an interview is structured, or developed and conducted the same way across all applicants, depends on the number of certain elements included in that interview.
-Overall, the interview can be standardized both with regard to the content (i.e., what questions are asked) and to the evaluative process (i.e., how the applicants’ responses to the questions are scored).
-When an interview is standardized, it increases the likelihood that an interviewee's ratings are due to the quality of his/her responses instead of non-job-related and often distracting factors, such as appearance.
+Overall, the interview can be standardized both with regard to the content (i.e., what questions are asked) and to the evaluative process (i.e., how the applicants' responses to the questions are scored).
+When an interview is standardized, it increases the likelihood that an interviewee's ratings are due to the quality of their responses instead of non-job-related and often distracting factors, such as appearance.
 Interview structure is more appropriately thought to be on a continuum, ranging from completely unstructured to fully structured.
 However, the structure is often treated as having only two categories (that is, structured vs. unstructured), which many researchers believe to be too simple of an approach.

 Unstructured

 The unstructured interview, or one that does not include a good number of standardization elements, is the most common interview form today.
-Unstructured interviews are typically seen as free-flowing; the interviewer can swap out or change questions as he/she feels is best, and different interviewers may not rate or score applicant responses in the same way.
+Unstructured interviews are typically seen as free-flowing; the interviewer can swap out or change questions at their discretion, and different interviewers may not rate or score applicant responses in the same way.
 There are also no directions put in place regarding how the interviewer and the interviewee should interact before, during, or after the interview.
 Unstructured interviews essentially allow the interviewer to conduct the interview however he or she thinks is best.

 Given unstructured interviews can change based on who the interviewer might be, it is not surprising that unstructured interviews are typically preferred by interviewers.
 Interviewers tend to develop confidence in their ability to accurately rate interviewees, detect whether applicants are faking their answers, and trust their judgment about whether the person is a good candidate for the job.
 Unstructured interviews allow interviewers to do so more freely.
 Research suggests, however, that unstructured interviews are actually highly unreliable, or inconsistent between interviews.
 That means that two interviewers who conduct an interview with the same person may not agree and see the candidate the same way even if they were in the same interview with that applicant.
 Often interviewers who conduct unstructured interviews fail to identify the high-quality candidates for the job.

 Structured

 Interview structure is the degree to which interviews are identical and conducted the same across applicants.
-Also known as guided, systematic, or patterned interviews, structured interviews aim to make both the content (the information addressed as well as the administration of the interaction) and the evaluation (how the applicant is scored) the same no matter for every interviewed applicant.
-Specifically, researchers commonly address 15 elements that can be used to make the interview's content and evaluation process similar.
+Also known as guided, systematic, or patterned interviews, these structured formats aim to standardize both the content and the evaluation process.
+Specifically, researchers commonly identify 15 elements that can be used to make the interview's content and evaluation process similar.
 An interview's degree of structure is often thought of as the extent to which these elements are included when conducting interviews.